cgjohannsen/sabre/README.md

 Which means that the formula was true from times 0 through 7 (first line) and again from 8 through 9 and false from 10 to 15 (second line).

+# Options

+The `compile.sh` script has a number of options, including setting the underlying word size and manually overriding the number of signals in the input trace.
+Run with `-h`/`--help` for the full set of options.